Chuck Deatsch

 In early April 2009, citing “Someone knows who is responsible for and knows the reason behind Chuck Deatsch’s death,” Anderson announced the reward was being increased to $40,000.

-The death of Chuck Deatsch has been and continues to be investigated by the Appanoose County Sheriff and the Iowa Division of Criminal Investigation.
-Several leads have been followed up on, neighborhood canvasses have been conducted and several people interviewed in the investigation.
+The death of Chuck Deatsch has been and continues to be investigated by the Appanoose County Sheriff’s Office and the Iowa Division of Criminal Investigation.
+Officials have followed up on several leads, conducted neighborhood canvasses and interviewed numerous individuals throughout the investigation.

 About Chuck Deatsch, Jr.